 🛠️ Tech Tips: How to Make a Recipe App From the Development Perspective

-As usual, our Stormotion squad prepared the list of helpful technologies that you may use during the cooking app development:
+As usual, our Stormotion team prepared a list of helpful technologies that you may use during cooking app development:

-- Yummly, Spoonacular Recipes, BigOven, Edamam Recipe Search, Pearson, Food2Fork APIs - to integrate pre-made databases of recipes.
+- Yummly, Spoonacular Recipes, BigOven, Edamam Recipe Search, Pearson, Food2Fork APIs — to integrate and manage lists of ingredients.

 - Spoonacular Food Products, Spoonacular Ingredient and Nutrition, Edamam Nutrition Analysis, Foodpairing — to integrate and manage the list of ingredients.